larry-k88/PY101/study_guides/study_guide.md

         --> [1, 2, 3, 4] (object has been mutated)

 + Python uses 'pass by object reference':
-  + we pass the reference to the object but whether the function modifies the original depends on the mutability of the object
+  + we pass the a copy of the reference to the **object** but whether the function modifies the original depends on the mutability of the object
   + **if the operation within the function mutates the argument, it will affect the original object**

 ## variables